dw04/TitleAuthorExtract_GPT/README.md

  # Research Paper Filename Proposer
-These helper scripts helo you in renaming research paper pdf collection.
+These helper scripts suport you in renaming your research paper pdf collection.
 The provided scripts extract the beginning of a paper as raw text and then utilize ChatGPT to find the last name of the first author and the paper title.
 Both are then used to suggest a new filename.

  ## rename_helper.py